Teeyan/connect-the-world/README.md

 # Set Up

 None!
-You may need your own GMaps API key in the future but for now you can go ahead and download the apk immediately upon building the project.
+You can download the entire project or just get the debug apk and throw it onto your Android device.

 # Functionality TODOs

-Login screen with GMail or other social media frameworks.
+DB sanitization for user accounts

-Fully scalable voting system.
+Visualization of nearby users

-Polished UI with responsive and fluid Map Interface
+Interaction between user profiles

 # Contact